sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 Just connect an VGA monitor, a PS/2 keyboard, and power via microUSB.

+Please watch the [project video on YouTube](https://youtu.be/GXHBrQVTfBw) (spanish audio, english subtitles).

 Quick start from PlatformIO:
 - Clone this repo and Open from VSCode/PlatFormIO
 - Copy your SNA files to /data/sna